sigp/discv5/README.md

  undergoes a handshake, which results in a [`Session`]. [`Session`]'s are established when needed and get dropped after a timeout.
 This section manages the creation and maintenance of sessions between nodes.
 It is realised by the [`SessionService`] struct.
- * Behaviour - This section contains the protocol-level logic.
+ * Application - This section contains the protocol-level logic.
 In particular it manages the routing table of known ENR's, topic registration/advertisement and performs various queries such as peer discovery.
 This section is realised by the [`Discv5`] struct.